 “There are circumstances, through the injury bug or whatever it may be, where you’re limited in that capacity, but there are other situations where you’re not,” Sullivan said.

 Sullivan, for the record, said there’s no guarantee the team would use Monday’s practice combinations in its next game Thursday night against the Vegas Golden Knights.
 That decision probably will be made Wednesday night, he said.

 “We try different pairs almost daily to see what we might find, what chemistry might develop,” Sullivan said.

 Away from the potential personnel shake-up, the Penguins had a detailed video session before Monday’s practice, then participated in a businesslike skate for more than an hour.
 Afterwards, many players took part in optional skills development for almost another hour.

-Originally, the Penguins planned to conduct off-ice workouts rather than skating on Tuesday morning.
-Those plans have been scrapped and the team will hit the ice instead.
+Originally, the Penguins planned to conduct off-ice workouts rather than skating Tuesday morning.
+Those plans have been scrapped, and the team will hit the ice instead.

 “We feel strongly that we’ve got to pay more attention to detail, and we’ve got to play with more of a competitive spirit if we’re going to have success,” Sullivan said.